 Access to Images Online

-Visual Resources Digital Images Database
+Visual Resources Digital Images Database (the database is currently unavailable as of 5/13/2016)

 The collection is developed on an ongoing basis and new images are added each month.
 These images represent both local and global sites and consist of architecture, architectural drawings (site plans, sections, floor plans), maps, diagrams, urban design, interior design, furniture, landscape architecture, gardens, fine arts, and the decorative arts (textiles and wallpaper).
 The collection's content reflects the teaching interests of the BAC faculty.
 Images from the digital collection can be downloaded as jpgs for educational use by the BAC community.
 Images are acquired through licensing from independent vendors, books and journals, and donors.